markfasheh/duperemove/markdown/duperemove.md

 Duperemove will still dedupe that specific target against any shared extent found in the existing files.

+    **[no]only_whole_files**
+    ~ Defaults to `off`.
+Duperemove will only work on full file.
+Both extent-based and block-based deduplication will be disabled.
+The hashfile will be smaller, some operations will be faster, but the deduplication efficiency will indeed be reduced.

 **\--read-hashes**=`hashfile`
   ~ **This option is primarily for testing**.
 See the `--hashfile` option if you want to use hashfiles.